-This mode directs the air to the defrost outlets to defrost/defog the windows.
+This mode directs the air to the defrost outlets and outboard vents to defrost/defog the windows.

-- 1. Move the air intake lever to the 😓 position. - 2.
-Turn the air flow control dial to the 👾 position.

-- 3. Turn the fan control dial to the desired position. - 4.
-Turn the temperature control dial to the desired position between the middle and the hot position. - To quickly remove ice or fog from the windows, turn the fan control dial to the maximum position and the temperature control dial to the full hot position.
+- 1. Turn the air flow control dial to the position. - 2.
+Turn the fan control dial to the desired position. - 3.
+Turn the temperature control dial to the desired position between the middle and the hot position.

-When the \overleftrightarrow{w} or $\overleftrightarrow{}$ position is selected, the air conditioner automatically turns on (however, the indicator light will not illuminate).
-In this position, the air conditioner cannot be turned off.
-When the air flow control is turned to any position other than $\widehat{\psi}$ or $\widehat{\psi}$, the air conditioner light will illuminate (the air conditioner will continue operating). and can be turned off using the air conditioner button.
-This dehumidifies the air, which helps defog the windshield.
+- To quickly remove ice or fog from the windows, turn the fan control dial to HI and the temperature control lever to the full HOT position. - When the or position is selected, the air conditioner automatically turns on (however, the indicator light will not illuminate).
+In this position, the A/C cannot be turned off.
+When the air flow control dial is turned to any position other than or , the A/C light will illuminate (the A/C will continue operating) and can be turned off using the A/C button.
+This dehumidifies the air which helps defog the windshield.
+The mode automatically turns off, allowing outside air to be drawn into the passenger compartment to further improve the defogging performance.